 The ease of cleaning seem to be very important for a lot of consumers.
 Unfortunately, most high end cookware is not dishwasher safe.
 So it is recommended to wash all cookware by hand.

 Mauviel pan is not dishwasher safe and the copper will tarnish over time.
-The beauty and luster of the mirror like finish will dull over time.
+The beauty and luster of the mirror like finish will dull.
 In order to bring it back, you will need to constantly polish the cookware. in general, copper cookware is very high maintenance.
-However, if you can learn to like the patina, it can actually help the pan perform better.
+Its also better to let the pan develop a patina.
+The Mirror Finish actually deflects heat and reduce thermal transfer.

 All Clad is Dishwasher safe and the stainless steel will keep its luster.
-If there are water mark or stains, you can easily use barkeeper friend to shine the stainless steel finish.
+If there are water mark or stains, you can easily use barkeeper friend to remove it.
 For ease of cleaning, All Clad is the clear winner.

 Mauviel vs All Clad Copper Thickness and Weight

-This is the portion that copper cookware lover geek out about.
+This is something that cookware nerd geek out over.
 Remember how All Clad uses different layers of metal to make a pan.
 Well, Mauviel only uses two layer, one thin layer of Stainless Steel and a big slab of copper.
 This section will discuss how each will affect cooking and how it affects the performance of the pan.

-All Clad pan might be heavy to those who are used to cooking with Non Stick Pan.
-It comes in at a weight of 1253 g.
+All Clad is a mid weight pan, coming in at just 1253 g.
 It has five layers which is stainless steel, aluminum, copper, aluminum and stainless steel.
 The thickness of the pan is 1.66 mm.
 Given that information, you should start to get an idea that the thickness of the copper.
-It is considerably thinner than the likes of Mauviel.
-While I cannot confirm this, the thickness of the copper does not look to be over 1 mm.
+It is considerably thinner than Mauviel 2.3 mm.
+The actual copper thickness of All Clad pan is not published but it looks no thicker than 1 mm.

 There is an upside to thin copper though.
 Thin pans are extremely heat responsive and it is perfect when making sauces.
 Thicker copper cookware takes a while to cool down.

-Mauviel comes in a at a hefty weight of 1851 g with a sidewall thickness of around 2.40-2.45 mm.
-If you compare it with All Clad, it is almost one lb heavier and they only use two layers, copper and stainless steel.
+Mauviel comes in a at a hefty 1851 g with a sidewall thickness of around 2.40-2.45 mm.
+If you compare it with All Clad, it is almost 1 lb heavier.
+Their design is also very simple, copper and stainless steel.